 Some reports let you group usage information by:

-For example, the following illustration shows selecting to group usage information by the day, giving the most detailed results:
+For example, the following illustration shows grouping usage information by the day, which gives the most detailed results:

 How grouping by a unit of time works in a report